nikp123/xava/README.md

 in the `[input]` section of your config.

-To change the portaudio input device, set `source = list` temporarely and run gava again.
+To change the portaudio input device, set `source = list` temporarely and run xava again.

 It should list all of the available devices (even that aren't input devices, watch out for that).